roman-milk/roman-milk.github.io/frank-and.md

  "I'm hoping that it will be to tell her that you won't be seeing her any more.
 I want more nights like last night Frank.
 Maybe another twenty or thirty years worth."

  I laid there and looked at her and suddenly realized that I wanted it too.
-Report_Story #1